rdnt/ledmux/README.md

 ## Under the hood

-This library consists of 3 packages, a client (client.go), a server (server.go), and a wrapper package (ambilight.go) that has functions that the client and server use to connect to one another and transmit/receive data.
+This library consists of 3 packages, a client (client.go), a server (server.go), and a utilities package (ambilight.go) that has functions that the client and server use to connect to one another and transmit/receive data, along with maintaining the state of the Ambilight service.

-There are verbose comments and documentation throughout these packages, detailing how everything is set up.
+Once the client is online, it indefinitely attempts to connect to the server.
+When the server comes online, a TCP connection is established and the client starts capturing the screen and transmitting the LED color data to the server, using the *Ambilight* operation mode.

+In this mode, the client is taking "screenshots", reading the border pixels, averaging them depending on the LEDs count, and sending the data to the server.
+The underlying [scrap](https://github.com/quadrupleslap/scrap) library captures raw pixel data from the client GPU's Backbuffer, which is a really more performant method than alternatives ([BitBlt](https://github.com/kbinani/screenshot), for example).
+There is no noticeable performance drop while the Ambilight mode is engaged.

-When the socket connection is established, the client sends a TCP packet with this format:
+When the socket connection is established, the client sends a message with this format:

 ```